CMSgov/ab2d-website/_pages/support.md

       Email <a href="mailto:ab2d@cms.hhs.gov">ab2d@cms.hhs.gov</a> to ask questions or get help.
 The AB2D team will get back to you promptly.
 You can also visit our <a href="{{ '/troubleshooting-guide' | relative_url }}">Troubleshooting Guide</a> for technical assistance.
     </p>
     <p>
-      Join our <a href="https://groups.google.com/u/0/g/cms-ab2d-api">Google Group</a> to give feedback and get notified about planned outages or API updates.
+      Join our <a href="https://groups.google.com/u/0/g/cms-ab2d-api" target="_blank" rel="noopener">Google Group</a> to give feedback and get notified about planned outages or API updates.
     </p>
   </div>
 </div>